You are here

 - Encourage community and civic service as an integral part of leadership development, and

 - Nurture the sense of pride and confidence in Korean cultural heritage and tradition.

 In addition, pending funds availability, KASF has also provided scholarships to qualified descendants of Korean War American Veterans.

 The foundation is operated by its voluntary-based Board of Directors and supporters and its operating expenses are funded by incomes from membership dues and local fund raising activities.
 In addition to their voluntary work for the KASF, many of our Board of Directors are also scholarship donors.

 Founded in 1969 by a small group of concerned Korean American community leaders in Washington, D.C., KASF began as a local organization with limited focus and funding resources.
 However, with the dramatic growth of Korean immigrant communities in the U.S. and ever increasing need for financial aids for Korean American students, KASF became a national organization in 1989.
-While headquartered in Washington D.C., KASF has six regional chapters in Washington D.C., Los Angeles, New York, Atlanta, Chicago, and Houston (see states that are covered by each regional chapters).
+While headquartered in Washington D.C., KASF has seven regional chapters in Washington D.C., Los Angeles, New York, Atlanta, Chicago, Houston, and Denver (see states that are covered by each regional chapters).
 While all regional chapters operate under a single KASF bylaws, each chapter operates independently to raise funds, manage educational/cultural programs, and to award scholarships.